 Featuring 24 tap handles, this beer garden offers rotating selections from local and regional craft breweries, so there’s always something new to try!
 In addition to pub fare, enjoy the traditional Milwaukee Friday Fish Fry (available Wednesdays too!) and special-event pig roasts, presented by Gift of Wings Grill.

 The Vine Humboldt

-Enjoy two red and three white wines on tap, moscato and champagne splits, and a selection of local craft beers.
+Enjoy local craft beers or other beverages at the Vine.
 Triciclo Peru serves up authentic Peruvian empanadas.
 Enjoy your food and beverage inside the historic pavilion or outside at picnic-table seating.

 Estabrook Beer Garden

 In 2012, Estabrook Beer Garden restored the beer-gardening tradition to Milwaukee and the nation!
 The featured brew is Haufbräu München, brewed in Germany by the Staatliches Hofbräuhaus.
 The food menu offers beer-garden basics — bratwurst, hot dogs and giant fresh-baked pretzels.

 Adjacent to the Hoyt Park Pool, the Landing offers a beer-gardening season filled with local and imported craft beers, pub fare, music and trivia events.
 When the outdoor season has ended, the fun moves indoors to the Grand Hall for football viewing parties.

 Oak & Antler

 Tavern & Banquet Hall